telerik/blazor-docs/_contentTemplates/common/js-interop-file.md

         </head>
 #end

-#path-to-trial-interop
-If you are using a trial license, the path is `_content/telerik.ui.for.blazor.trial/js/telerik-blazor.js`
-#end

 #enable-static-assets
     To enable the use of static assets in your project, make sure you have the following line to your **Server** project `Startup.cs` file: